An Ordeal in Prague | National Review

 When liberation came, in 1989, the Konev statue was repeatedly vandalized: splattered with red paint.
 Prague citizens knew who he was, or some of them did.
 In 1993, a commission was formed, to figure out what to do about the statue.
 Install a plaque, giving the sorry facts about Konev?
 Move the statue to a museum?
 Nothing came of these deliberations.

+In 2006, a mayor of Prague 6 thought of building a parking garage underneath the square where Konev stood.
+He consulted the Russian embassy, saying, “What would you think of the removal of the statue?”
+The Russian attitude was basically one of indifference.

+But again, nothing happened, and Marshal Konev — billed as the “Liberator of Prague” — remained.

-The issue arose again periodically, including after the election of Kolar in 2014.
-He himself was against the removal of the statue, at least at first: He thought it should be retained as a teaching tool.
-Prague people had diverse views on the matter.
+Yet the issue always festered, and it broke out again in the mid 2010s.
+Mayor Kolar was against the removal of the statue, at least at first: He thought it should remain as a teaching tool.
+People in Prague had diverse views on the matter.

+Once more, officials approached the Russian embassy, asking, “Would you guys like to take the statue and put it on embassy grounds?
+Or move it to Moscow, or elsewhere in Russia?
+What do you think?
+How can we resolve this stubborn problem?”

-Those Russians were not happy.
-They accused Kolar and others of trying to rewrite history and being ungrateful to their Soviet, or Russian, liberators.
+The Russian attitude was now very different from that of the mid 2000s.
+Embassy officials were not happy at all.
+They accused Kolar and others of trying to rewrite history, and of being ungrateful to their Soviet, or Russian, liberators.

 In 2018, Prague 6 renovated the Konev statue and put up three new plaques (at a cost of a million Czech crowns, or about $45,000).
 The plaques were in Czech, Russian, and English, and they told the story of the man on the pedestal, warts and all.
 That would be the end of the matter, thought Kolar and his colleagues.

-Note: Editor’s Note: Below is an expanded version of a piece published in the current issue of National Review.